update-ping request to update and remove content from the Google AMP Cache.

 to permanently remove content from the Google AMP Cache

 after the content has been removed from its origin.

 While cached content that no longer exists will eventually get removed from the cache, using

 update-ping usually reduces the maximum removal latency to:

 End-to-end latency = Z + 4 minutes, where Z = the latency of the publisher (if any).

-An update ping request to purge content fetched
+update-cache request to purge content fetched

 will only purge the content served from